4/5

 • reading and writing difficulties

-• socialization issues, difficulty expressing emotions
+• difficulty with social interaction, difficulty expressing emotions

 Neurodiversity is not an official diagnosis or medical term, but it is used as an umbrella term for many conditions included in the official list of mental disorders, such as autism spectrum disorder, attention-deficit hyperactivity disorder (ADHD),bipolar disorder, obsessive-compulsive disorder, dyslexia, Tourette syndrome, and others.